Amazon arbitrage: Finding products and reselling – this is how the business model works

 SELLERLOGIC Business Analytics is a professional profit dashboard tailored to the needs of Amazon sellers.
 Sellers use it to monitor their business figures in real-time and gain a comprehensive overview of their business performance – at a global level as well as at the account, marketplace, and product level.

-Business Analytics follows a data-driven approach for an in-depth, realistic picture of all business results, allowing for informed analyses to be conducted.
+Business Analytics follows a data-driven approach for a deep, realistic picture of all business results, allowing for informed analyses to be conducted.
 Sellers reliably identify their bestsellers with this service, as well as the profit killers that diminish the profitability of their business.
 This precise overview of all revenues and expenses, including all Amazon fees, serves as the basis for all important strategic adjustments.

 Most Amazon sellers eventually use FBA.
 And Amazon FBA arbitrage is not uncommon either.
-This is because Fulfillment by Amazon can be a real help in logistics and fulfillment.
-However, no program is perfect.
-And so, Amazon makes mistakes from time to time (e.g., items damaged in the warehouse), for which the seller is entitled to compensation – after all, their property, the goods, has been damaged.
+Because fulfillment by Amazon can be a real help in logistics and fulfillment.
+But no program is perfect.
+And so Amazon also makes mistakes repeatedly (e.g., items damaged in the warehouse), for which the seller is entitled to compensation – after all, their property, the goods, has been damaged.

 The catch: This does not happen automatically.
 The seller is responsible for identifying such FBA errors and submitting a refund request.
-It is a tedious task that consumes too much time to be economically viable.
+A tedious task that consumes too much time to be economically feasible.
 Fortunately, there are corresponding services that completely automate this work.

 With SELLERLOGIC Lost & Found, sellers do not have to conduct their own analysis of FBA errors.
-Lost & Found handles every step on the way to a successful FBA refund completely independently.
+Lost & Found independently handles every step on the way to a successful FBA refund.
 The AI-powered system ensures smooth processes and maximum refunds.
-It monitors all FBA transactions 24/7 and automatically detects errors – up to 18 months retroactively.
-It immediately enforces any resulting claims, allowing the seller to receive the maximum refund amount from FBA errors.
+It monitors all FBA transactions 24/7 and automatically detects errors – and this up to 18 months retroactively.
+It promptly enforces any resulting claims, allowing the seller to receive the maximum refund amount from FBA errors.

 Explore SELLERLOGIC Lost & Found Full-Service